-Figure 1: A 14g Chest Decompression Needle kit from North American Rescue.
+Figure above: A 14g Chest Decompression Needle kit from North American Rescue.

 You’re working an overnight shift in the community hospital emergency department.
 A 42-year-old male farmer fell 20 feet from the barn loft and presents holding his left wrist.
 He is tachycardic, tachypneic, slightly hypotensive, and appears to be in moderate distress.
 On your primary survey, you note decreased breath sounds on the left.
 On your extended FAST exam you detect no lung sliding on the left.
 You reach for the 14 gauge angiocatheter as you visualize the 2nd intercostal space in the midclavicular line, when your colleague, an EP with recent frontline experience from the war in Afghanistan, gives you a better idea.

 For more than a decade, the US military has focused on the major preventable causes of death in combat such as compressible hemorrhage, traumatic airway obstruction and tension pneumothorax.
 Military research has revolutionized battlefield medical care, and many military techniques can translate to the management of civilian trauma care.

 Tension pneumothorax is rare in civilian trauma care settings, but is one of the leading causes of preventable death on the modern battlefield[1,2].
 Without treatment, tension pneumothorax rapidly progresses to shock and death, and the first emergency treatment of choice is needle decompression.

 Autopsy studies of chest wall thickness in military service members demonstrate that at least a 3.25 inch, 14-16 gauge angiocath is required to penetrate the chest wall and pleural cavity in most military casualties[3,4,5].
 This information is relevant to the civilian EMS and ED patient populations, since treatment must accommodate patients with all types of body habitus.